 Jackson is a somewhat small city located in the state of Alabama.
 With a population of 4,967 people and four constituent neighborhoods, Jackson is the 112th largest community in Alabama.

-The education level of Jackson citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.33% of adults 25 and older in Jackson have a college degree.
+The percentage of adults in Jackson with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.36% of adults in Jackson have a bachelor's degree or advanced degree.

-The per capita income in Jackson in 2010 was $21,572, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $86,288 for a family of four.
+The per capita income in Jackson in 2010 was $18,886, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
+This equates to an annual income of $75,544 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.

 Jackson is an extremely ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jackson include German, Irish, Scots-Irish, and Scottish.